ONJoseph/realtime_search_box/README.md

 ## Acknowledgments

-- Shoutout the Google and ChatGPT!
+- Shoutout to Helpjuice, Google and ChatGPT!

 ## 📝 License